This store requires javascript to be enabled for some features to work correctly.

 A BRIEF HISTORY OF CHOCOLATE

-We have The Maya of Mesoamerica (what we know as South America today) to thank for our chocolate.
+We have The Maya of Mesoamerica (Mesoamerica is literally translated to 'middle America', the area extending from central Mexico to Honduras and Nicaragua) to thank for our chocolate.
 They believed the cacao bean was divine, and used them for many rituals.
 Cacao beans were deemed so valuable that they were also used as a currency.
 The Mayans consumed cacao beans in a bitter, frothy drink.
 Drying and grinding the beans to mix with water, and sometimes chilli.

-On a trip to South America in 1519, to establish more Spanish colonies, Hernán Cortés encountered the Mayan cacao drink and beans and brought them back to Spain.
+On a trip to the Americas in 1519, to establish more Spanish colonies, Hernán Cortés encountered the Mayan cacao drink and beans and brought them back to Spain.
 They became a hit in Europe.
 The Spanish first used the cacao drink as a medicine.
-Due to it’s bitter taste, people started to add sweeteners and flavours such as sugar, vanilla and honey which made the drink even more delicious.
+Due to its bitter taste, people started to add sweeteners and flavours such as sugar, vanilla and honey which made the drink even more delicious.

 In the 1600s, this cacao drink became a fashionable, aristocratic staple.
 However, cacao was difficult to produce in large quantities, so Europeans used enslaved African labour on plantations to produce it on Caribbean islands and on islands off the coast of West Africa.